Relintai/pandemonium_engine_docs/community/contributing/index.md

 Contributing
 ============

-Everyone is most welcome to contribute to Godot.
+Everyone is most welcome to contribute to Pandemonium.
 Here are some ways in which you can contribute to the project:

 - Improving the engine by fixing bugs, coding new features, or refining existing ones.